jayanthkoushik/corgy/docs/corgy.types.md

 The directory must exist, and will be checked to ensure it is readable.
 `ValueError` is raised if this is not the case.

+User directory and environment variable expansion is performed on the path.
+To disable this behavior, set class attributes `do_expanduser` and `do_expandvars` to `False` respectively.

 ### _class_ corgy.types.IODirectory(path)
 `Path` sub-class representing an existing directory to be read from/written to.